Search free PC games by keyword

 politics (4)

-PvP (64)
+PvP (65)

 racing (20)

-In racing video games, the player takes part in racing competitions piloting any kind of vehicle: cars, planes, spaceships, karts.
+GAME GENRE - In racing video games, the player takes part in racing competitions piloting any kind of vehicle: cars, planes, spaceships, karts.
 Racing games can be arcade-action games or complex simulations, depending on the amount of action or strategy required from the player.

-relaxing (7)
+relaxing (8)

-remake (44)
+remake (46)

 The freeware scene is scattered of developer teams or lonely programmers who take inspiration from old video games to create something new or simply to remake them.
 Sometimes, the best way to pay homage to old video games is to create a remake with updated graphics and sound, smoother gameplay, better controls with the purpose of making a better game than the original.
 Video game remakes are a wonderful way to show that kind of appreciation to the old times and sometime are a prelude to a career in the video gaming industry.